Mom Of Three Ends Up Being Scapegoat After Arguing That Dog-Mom Can't Be Compared To Real Mom

 From a hard believer in pet owners.

 The emotional responses tied to parenting roles can be intense, particularly when faced with invalidation.
-According to research from the Journal of Family Psychology, feelings of inadequacy can arise when comparing one's parenting style to others, leading to conflicts in social settings.
+Feelings of inadequacy can arise when comparing one's parenting style to others, leading to conflicts in social settings.

 It’s helpful to practice self-validation and reaffirm one's parenting choices, which can reduce feelings of inadequacy and defensiveness in conversations about parenting.